vscode-restructuredtext/vscode-restructuredtext/docs/sphinx.md

 Note that latest steps on how to install Python and sphinx, please refer to [this article](https://github.com/aspnet/Docs/blob/master/CONTRIBUTING.md).

 ## Live Preview Settings
-For this extension to locate the generated HTML pages, two settings can be set.
+For this extension to locate the generated HTML pages, three settings can be set.

 This requires a new file `./.vscode/settings.json` to be created under your workspace root directory.